tastaslim/Python-Tutorial/day10/decorator/decorator.md

 ---

-None question which might be striking in your mind, why are we learning functions here?
+One question which might be striking in your mind, why are we learning functions here?
 It's because decorators gives extra functionality to functions.
 Say We want our function to have a special functionality, we can add a decorators with it.